 Medial Ligament Injury A Common Cause Of Medial Knee Pain

-Following injury a period of immobilization is advisable for days following this movement is then encouraged.
+From a healing standing point remodeling of the medial ligament following injury can continue for up to one year, however a return to play can typically occur considerably quicker than this.
+Following injury a period of immobilization is often advisable for days to weeks and following this period of immobilization graduated movement is encouraged.
 Controlled movement and strengthening exercises help increase healing strength but due to the need to protect the healing ligament patients with an MCL injury are frequently put into a hinged knee brace for a period of time to help stabilize the knee yet allow supported mobility.
-Complete grade 3 tears do not typically require surgery and generally MCL tears causing acute medial knee pain do not result in any long term functional problems.
+Complete grade 3 tears do not typically require surgery and generally MCL tears causing acute medial knee pain will not result in any long term functional problems once healed.

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance on MCL Injury: A Common Cause Of Medial Knee Pain should consult his or her general practitioner or physiotherapist or otherwise appropriately skilled practitioner.